 | Loan type | Min. credit score | Max. loan amount | Funding speed | Repayment method | Term length | Key benefits |

-| Business line of credit | 550 | Varies | One to three days | Monthly or interest-only | Revolving | Revolving credit; only pay interest on what you use |
+| Business line of credit | 550 | $5 million | One to three days | Monthly or interest-only | Revolving | Revolving credit; only pay interest on what you use |

 | Short-term loan | 550 | $5 million | One to two days | Fixed monthly payments | Six to 24 months | A lump sum with no collateral required |

-| Equipment loan | 550 | Value of equipment | Two to five days | Monthly payments | Up to five years | High approval rate; equipment serves as collateral |
+| Equipment loan | 550 | Value of equipment | One to two days | Monthly payments | Two to six years | High approval rate; equipment serves as collateral |

-| SBA loan | 640 | $5 million | 30–60 days | Monthly payments | Five to 25 years | SBA guarantees up to 75% or 85%, depending on the loan amount |
+| SBA loan | 640 | $5 million | 30 to 60 days | Monthly payments | Five to 25 years | SBA guarantees up to 75% or 85%, depending on the loan amount |

 | Working capital loan | 500 | $5 million | One to two days | Monthly, daily, or weekly | Six to 24 months | Available through multiple loan types; flexible use |

-| Merchant cash advance | 500 | Varies | One to two days | Daily % of sales | Flexible, no term | Up front advance; repay as you earn |
+| Merchant cash advance | 500 | $5 million | One to two days | Daily % of sales | Flexible, no term | Up front advance; repay as you earn |

 | Invoice factoring | Varies | Based on invoice value | One day | Invoice payment | Until invoices are paid | Access cash tied up in unpaid invoices |